Scaling and Universality at Noisy Quench Dynamical Quantum Phase Transitions: Extended model: linear time dependent staggered magnetic field

 \section{Extended $XY$ model: linear time dependent staggered magnetic field}

 The exactly solvable staggered field extended $XY$ model, in which the staggered magnetic field changes with time, is given as

 where $N$ is the size of the system, $J_1$ is the coupling constant of the $XY$ interaction between nearest-neighbors~\cite{Jafari2008}, and $J_2$ denotes the strength of the staggered cluster (three-spin) interaction~\cite{Titvinidze}.
+It should be noted that, $J_1$, $J_2$ and $h^{(s)}$ have units of energy.
 Here, we impose periodic boundary conditions, and $S_n^\alpha$ are the spin-1/2 operators at the $n$th site, i.e., $S_n^\alpha = \frac{1}{2} \sigma^{\alpha}_{n}$, where $\sigma^{\alpha = x, y, z}$ are Pauli matrices.
 Without loss of generality we assume $J_1,J_2>0$.
-As a preliminary, we investigate DQPT in the case of a noiseless linear ramp with sweep velocity $v$, where
+As a preliminary, we investigate DQPT in the case of a noiseless linear ramp with sweep rate $v$ (in unit of energy per time), where

 (the subindex in $h^{(s)}_{0}(t)$ is introduced to denote noise-free driving) starting from the initial value $h^{(s)}_{i}\equiv h_{i}$ at $t_i < 0$ and reaching the final value $h^{(s)}_{f}\equiv h_{f}$ when $t_f \rightarrow 0^{-}$.